juanorta/COVID-19_Testing_Locations/README.md

 # What I Learned

 * Selenium and HtmlUnit for webscraping and gathering data
-* Google's Places API for created a search feature that uses autocompletion
+* Google's Places API for creating a search feature that uses autocompletion
 * Google's Geocoding API for receiving facility cooridinates
 * Google's Maps JavaScript API for displaying search results with map markers on a map
 * Server-side rendering as opposed to client-side rendering to increase performance